 infection is up to you.
 For example, you may decide not to treat a fungal nail infection if your nail is discolored or damaged but not painful.

 Treatment for a

-fungal nail infection includes using medicines, taking
+fungal nail infection includes using medicines and possibly removing the

 If you have a